ribice/twisk/README.md

 10. XID - Refresh token generation
 11. ZXCVBN-Go - Password strength checker

 Most of these can easily be replaced with your own choices since their usage is abstracted and localized.
-In addition to these, the following libraries were used:
+In addition to these, the following tools were used:

 * Retool - Go executables vendoring
 * GoValidators - Proto (request/response) validation